-L literacy and critical inquiry / MA mathematics / CS computer/statistics/quantitative applications / HU humanities and fine arts / SB social and behavioral sciences / SG natural science-quantitative / C cultural diversity in the United States / G global / H historical / See "General Studies," page 91.
+L literacy and critical inquiry / MA mathematics / CS computer/statistics/ quantitative applications / HU humanities and fine arts / SB social and behavioral sciences / SG natural science-general core courses / SQ natural science-quantitative / C cultural diversity in the United States / G global / H historical / See "General Studies," page 92.

-Design, Industrial Design, and Interior Design.
+The faculty in the School of Design offer the Bachelor of Science in Design degree with three majors: Graphic Design, Industrial Design, and Interior Design.
 Applications are not being accepted to the major in Design Science.
 The School of Design is an accredited member of the National Association of Schools of Art and Design.